wivve/NLP-FL/README.md

 ## Overview

-The Text to SVG repository is a simple tool that converts text into Scalable Vector Graphics (SVG) format.
-This project aims to provide an easy and efficient way to create SVG files from plain text, making it useful for various applications such as web design, graphic design, and data visualization.
+The NLP-FL repository is used to implement an AI model that generats Scalable Vector Graphics (SVG) from text.
+This model aims to provide an easy and efficient way to create SVG files, making it useful for various applications such as web design, graphic design, and data visualization.This model will avalable on 🤗

 ## Features

-- **Text to SVG Conversion:** Easily convert plain text into SVG format.
+- **Text to SVG Conversion:** Easily convert plain text into SVG format.(coming soon on 🤗)
-- **Customization:** Customize the SVG output by specifying fonts, colors, and other styling options.
-- **Web-Based Interface:** Access the tool through a user-friendly web interface.
+- **Web-Based Interface:** Access the tool through a user-friendly web interface.(coming soon)
-- **Command-Line Interface:** Use the tool from the command line for scripting and automation.
+- **Command-Line Interface:** Use the tool from the command line for scripting and automation.(coming soon)

 ## Installation